ShaynaHuang0120/2022Spring_Finals/Final Report.md

 The dataset includes 14 CSV files for all the relevant information about F1 racing including circuits, drivers, races, results, lap times, pit stops, qualifying, championships, and constructors.
 #### 1.1.2 Original work Description
-Original Work GitHub Link: https://github.com/ho-yi-shiuan/2021_Spring_finals
+Original Work's GitHub Link: https://github.com/ho-yi-shiuan/2021_Spring_finals

 In their project, the authors analyzed the strategy of pit stops on race results of Formula One (F1).
 They proposed two hypotheses.
 The first one was "Less pit stops gives the driver better rank in each race."
 And the second was Laps of each pit stop time should be similar for better tire usage.